wacncontent/CustomizeTool/addCommentOutput/articles/search/search-get-started-nodejs.md

 If you already have some background in Azure Search, you can use this sample as a springboard for trying suggesters (type-ahead or autocomplete queries), filters, and faceted navigation.
 You can also improve upon the search results page by adding counts and batching documents so that users can page through the results.

 New to Azure Search?
 We recommend trying other tutorials to develop an understanding of what you can create.
-Visit our [documentation page](http://azure.microsoft.com/documentation/services/search/) to find more resources.
-You can also view the links in our [Video and Tutorial list](search-video-demo-tutorial-list.md) to access more information.
+Visit our [documentation <!-- deleted by customization page](/documentation/services/search/) --><!-- keep by customization: begin --> page](http://azure.microsoft.com/documentation/services/search/) <!-- keep by customization: end --> to find more resources.
+You can also view the links in our [Video and Tutorial <!-- deleted by customization list](/documentation/articles/search-video-demo-tutorial-list) --><!-- keep by customization: begin --> list](search-video-demo-tutorial-list.md) <!-- keep by customization: end --> to access more information.

 <!--Image references-->
 [1]: ./media/search-get-started-nodejs/create-search-portal-1.PNG